install.packages(c("DBI", "odbc"))Demo SQLite Database and Queries

 SELECT "Hello World"

-The output would look like so:
+```The output would look like so:

 -- This is a SQL comment

-“Hello World” |
+SELECT "Hello World"| “Hello World” |

-Hello World |
+| Hello World |

 CREATE TABLE: Creating a Database